 Hildegard's Food Pantry

 Hildegarde's Food Pantry is a vibrant outreach ministry of the Cathedral Church of St. Mark dedicated to providing food to those in need.
 Hildegarde's serves upwards of 30,000 per year, and is staffed by close to 90 volunteers.
-Lydia Herrera serves as our food pantry manager, and can be contacted at 801.328.2303, or 801.688.0702.
+Volunteers distribute food to hundreds of families in need every week.
+In addition, volunteers unload boxes, stock shelves and qualify families to receive food.

 Food Pantry Garden

 Reaching out to the sick and afflicted is an important ministry at the Cathedral Church of Saint Mark.
-Whether it’s compassionate pastoral care or reaching out to those who are physically unable to attend, your presence can make a real difference.
-There are two programs you can get involved with.
+Whether it’s compassionate pastoral care, assisting the homeless, or reaching out to those who are physically unable to attend worship services, your presence can make a real difference.

 FEED MY SHEEP